 When the number of asylum applications made a pick in 2014, one year later, the government introduced a new type of temporary residence card with less rights targeting the Syrian refugees: this new type of temporary protection status (Article 7(3) in the Aliens Act) is given only for one year, and it is granted according to the general conditions of the refugees' country of origin.
 It means that if the conditions back at home ameliorates, the permit cannot be extended; otherwise, it can be renewed after two-years period following a careful evaluation.
 Besides, this new status does not give any right for family reunification for the first three years of their stay.
-Another initiative taken by the government was the "introduction allowance" which covers the reduction of the public allowance for the persons (including the citizens with Danish roots and foreigners) who has less than 7 years of residence in Denmark.
-According to Thomassen, with this initiative, it was intended to make the asylum application to Denmark less attractive and underline the fact that one should contribute to the Danish welfare system for a period of time before thoroughly enjoying it.
-Apart from these initiatives, Denmark implemented more than another 100 restrictions on asylum and immigration including granting temporary residence permit for refugees, stricter changes on the rules on naturalisation, deportation of rejected asylum seekers, tightening the acquisition of permanent residence, harsh expulsion conditions; as well as seizing the assets worth more than 10,000 DKR from the asylum seekers in order to cover their expenditures while they are in Denmark based on the infamous "jewellery law".
-Denmark also changed its resettlement policy and started to implement 500 resettlement annual quota after coming to an agreement with the UNHCR.
+490 Another initiative taken by the government was the

+489 H. Thomassen, The integration of refugees in Denmark, Study for the Committee on Employment and Social Affairs, Policy Department for Economic, Scientific and Quality of Life Policies, European Parliament, Luxembourg, 2019, p.
+13.

-&lt;sup>385 M. Clante Bendixen, More About Art.
+490 M. Clante Bendixen, More About Art.
 7(3): Temporary Protection Status, Refugees.dk, 30.09.2021, available at: http://refugees.dk/en/facts/legislation-and-definitions/more-about-art-7-3-temporary-protection-status/, accessed on: 28.12.2022.